AdobeDocs/genstudio.en/help/user-guide/content/customize-template.md

 #### Recognized field names

-The following table lists the field names that are recognized by GenStudio for population into templates.
+The following table lists the field names that are recognized by GenStudio for Performance Marketers for population into templates.

 | Field          | Role                   | Channel template     |
 | -------------- | ---------------------- | -------------------- |